nicbell/attach.js/README.md

-#attach.js
+#Intro
+Attach.js removes dependancy on messy CSS selectors when attaching JavaScript to the page.
+Attach.js also encapsulates all your DOM "attachments" so that they can easily be reattached when the page is dynamically updated (ie. via AJAX).

-Attaches JavaScript to HTML without messy selectors.
-Also takes care of reattaching JavaScript to HTML when HTML is dynamically injected (ie. via AJAX).
-I have written attach.js in pure JavaScript but in the examples I have shown how to use it with jQuery.
+I have written Attach.js in pure JavaScript but in the examples I have shown how to use it with jQuery and Mootools.

 ##The problem
 Ever thought CSS selectors in your JavaScript were messy or wanted to reatttach JavaScript to the DOM after content was dynamically loaded.